Skip to main content Skip to accessibility

 • websites

-• search engines and internet services
+• search engines and other online services

-The proposed legislation has 2 main objectives:
+The law has 2 main aims:

-1. to make it easier for people in Jersey to get illegal content removed from social media, websites, and search engines
+1. to make it easier for people in Jersey to get illegal content removed from social media, websites and search engines

 Background